Modeling the Saturation of the Bell Instability using Hybrid Simulations: Hybrid Simulations

 \section{Hybrid Simulations}

-We perform hybrid kinetic PIC simulations with \dHy, in which the ions are treated as macro-particles governed by the relativistic Lorentz force law and the electrons are a massless, charge neutralizing fluid \citep{haggerty+19a, gargate+07}.
-The parameters of the different runs are listed in Table \ref{tab:sims} and cover our benchmark run $\mathcal{B}$, several cold and hot CR distribution functions (as illustrated in Figure \ref{fig:distro diag}, runs $\mathcal{C}$ and $\mathcal{H}$ respectively), as well as 1D and 3D versions of our benchmark (runs $\mathcal{D}$).
-All simulations retain all three components of the velocity and fields.
+We perform hybrid kinetic PIC simulations with \dHy, in which the ions are treated as macro-particles governed by the relativistic Lorentz force and the electrons are a massless, charge-neutralizing fluid \citep{haggerty+19a}.
+The parameters of the different runs are listed in Table \ref{tab:sims} and cover our benchmark run $\mathcal{B}$, several cold and hot CR distribution functions (see Figure \ref{fig:distro diag}, runs $\mathcal{C}$ and $\mathcal{H}$ respectively), as well as 1D and 3D versions of our benchmark (runs $\mathcal{D}$) and non-relativistic CRs (runs $\mathcal{N}$).
+Parameters are chosen in such a way that Bell dominates over the resonant streaming instability ($\xi_0\gg 1$) and over the filamentary instability of \citet{niemiec+08} ($\gamma_{\max}\ll \omega_c$).